cavtools/cav/README.md

 # Cav

 Cav is a freelancer's web framework, made for [Deno](https://deno.land).
-It aims to provide all the modern server-side essentials along with a few TypeScript tricks to streamline the development process.
+It aims to provide all the modern server-side essentials, along with some TypeScript tricks to streamline the development process.

 **Status:** New, active, and not yet ready for production.